moaazsidat/react-native-qrcode-scanner/README.md

 I wrote this module because I couldn't find one that could be simply plugged into a project without requiring too much setup.

-Looking for active contributors (if you're interested, reach out to me at moaazsidat@gmail.com)
+Looking for active contributors (if you're interested, create an issue titled 'Contributor', and create a pull request to address one of the issues)

 ## Getting started